How to Link a GPO to an OU?

 2. Locate the Target OU

-- In the left pane, expand your domain and navigate to the OU where you want to link the GPO.
+In the GPMC's left-hand pane, navigate through the tree to find the OU where you want to apply the GPO.
+You'll typically find OUs under your domain name.

 4. Verify the GPO Link